How to Generate Certificates from Airtable Data (Step-by-Step Guide)

 What You Need Before Starting

-Step 0: Set Up Your Airtable Base for Certificate Data
+Step 1: Set Up Your Airtable Base

 - Course Name: The program or achievement being certified.
 I recommend it to be a linked record (Have another table with all the courses).

-Step 1: Create Your Certificate Template
+Step 2: Design Your Certificate Template in Google Docs

 You can duplicate our certificate template.
 Then change the design the way you want.
 Add placeholders for Airtable data.
 The placeholders work like fill-in-the-blank spaces that get replaced with actual information.
 Add your logos, adjust the borders, etc.